Last updated: June 13, 2024

 What is an interest-only loan and how does it work?

 An interest-only loan allows you to pay back only the interest on your loan for a set length of time, typically 5 to 10 years.
 At the end of that period, the amount of principal owed is amortized over the remainder of the loan term and payments are adjusted accordingly.
-You may make principal payments during the interest-only period if you choose.
+Some lenders allow, you to may make principal payments during the interest-only period.

 Amortization example